Banner Health

 Preventing bone loss and osteoporosis

-There are a few steps women can take to keep their bones as strong and healthy as possible:
+There are a few steps women can take to keep their bones as strong and healthy as possible in the long term:

 • Include weight-bearing physical activity in your routine.
 Good options include dancing, tennis, running and resistance training.

-• Make sure your diet includes plenty of calcium.
+• Make sure your diet includes plenty of calcium, which is essential for your body to absorb calcium effectively to strengthen bones.
 Dairy foods, leafy green vegetables and enriched foods like cereal, bread and orange juice are good sources of calcium.

 • Get plenty of vitamin D. Your body makes vitamin D when your skin is exposed to sunlight.
 Before you put on your sunscreen, 10-15 minutes of morning sunlight on your face, hands and arms two to three times a week is usually enough.
 You can also get vitamin D from eggs, tuna, salmon and enriched foods like cereal, milk and orange juice.